 Training a climbing rose is an important part of creating a cascading, heavily blooming rose specimen.
 Trellis training, while it is a bit more expensive than self-pegging, does add a pretty, blooming trellis to your garden landscape.
 Once you've purposed your trellis at any garden store the process is simple and should take no more than an hour to get started.

 - Soft strips of cloth

 - Climbing rose that grows in your garden zone

-- Attach trellis at least 3 inches away from the wall that the climbing rose will be attached to.
+- Attach the trellis at least 3 inches away from an outer wall.

 - Tie the stems of the climbing rose to the trellis with soft cloth strips as it grows throughout the year.
 Do not prune until the rose covers the entire trellis.